-Top 5 2nd Quarter Trades of GA - GuruFocus.com
+Top 5 2nd Quarter Trades of Ga - GuruFocus.com

 Enviva Inc

-The guru sold out of their 258,040-share investment in FRA:XV6.
-Previously, the stock had a 2.73% weight in the equity portfolio.
+The guru sold out of their 144,777-share investment in FRA:XV6.
+Previously, the stock had a 4.05% weight in the equity portfolio.
 Shares traded for an average price of €48.8 during the quarter.

 On 08/01/2022, Enviva Inc traded for a price of €66.28 per share and a market cap of €4.67Bil.
 The stock has returned 142.34% over the past year.